Challenging English 120

 - A self-reflective memo, in which the student identifies the ways in which the portfolio meets the three outcomes for English 120.

-- A leadership profile that draws on interview(s) and observations.
+- A profile that draws on interview(s) and observations.
 The interview(s) may be with the person being profiled, and/or you might consider interviewing other people who can give you insight into that person.
-Your observations may be drawn from the interview sessions, or from seeing the leader in action.
+Your observations may be drawn from the interview sessions, or from seeing the person in action.
 Secondary research can be incorporated as well.
-Remember that leadership can be defined very broadly, and you do not necessarily need to focus on an obvious leader.

 - Two other genres of your choice.
 One genre should have a strong visual design component, and one genre should be a well-researched academic essay (commentary, proposal, or other).
 Research should be properly documented (APA, MLA, or another appropriate style guide).